-Moonbin, member of K-pop group ASTRO, dies at age 25
+Moonbin, member of K-pop group Astro, dies at age 25

-Moon Bin, a member of the K-pop group Astro known professionally as Moonbin, has died at 25, Entertainment Tonight reported.
+Moon Bin, a member of the K-pop group Astro who was known professionally as Moonbin, has died at 25, Entertainment Tonight reported.

 The label said it was "deeply mourning" Moon Bin's unexpected death.